 This bread is traditional in the Westphalia region of Germany.
-Made from coarsely ground Rye flour and a small portion of wheat flour, traditional Pumpernickel is a heavy, course-textured dense bread that is very dark brown, almost black at times.
+Made from coarsely ground Rye flour and a small portion of wheat flour, traditional Pumpernickel is a heavy, coarse-textured dense bread that is very dark brown, almost black at times.
 There is usually virtually no crust since it is baked in a deep narrow pan with a lid that is like a Pullman’s loaf pan that steams the loaf.
 This bread is slowly baked for 16-24 hours in a lower temperature oven, around 300°F. The long baking time creates a Maillard reaction between the acids in the starter and the natural sugars which then naturally darken the loaf.
 There is no browner or sweetener added!
 The taste is slightly sweet and slightly sour.
 There are no caraway seeds, as there are in the America version.
 Because the bread is so dense, it usually sliced very thin.

 We found it interesting that there are specific German Food laws that govern Pumpernickel making:

 “Pumpernickel is made of at least 90 percent rye flour and/or whole grain rye with baking times of at least 16 hours.
 (Pumpernickel wird aus mindestens 90 Prozent Roggenbackschrot und/oder Roggenvollkornschrot mit Backzeiten von mindestens 16 Stunden hergestellt. )”

 “Added browner or sweeter is not allowed.”
 (Der Zusatz bräunender oder süßender Stoffe ist nicht erlaubt. )”

 This bread, made with the help of commercial yeast, is an excellent accompaniment to any hearty soup.
 It’s made with whole grain rye flour, a.k.a.
 Pumpernickel.
 Rye flour has less gluten-forming protein than wheat, and so creates a denser bread.